 Toiletries – All the essentials.

-Entertainment – Whether your ski trip destination is reached by car or plane, you should pack something to entertain you on the long commute such as books, music, headphones, etc or download an audiobook off Audible.
+Entertainment – Whether your ski trip destination is reached by car or plane, you should pack something to entertain you on the long commute, such as books, headphones, music, etc., or download an audiobook off Audible.
+Don’t forget to include items from your “Ski Trip Pack List.”
+I love having our Road Trip Playlist on hand (click here to see it on Spotify or check out the song list!).
 These things can also help cure boredom around the lodge too.

 Ski Pass & Other Important Documents – If you’re not purchasing your ski passes at your destination, don’t forget to pack your ski pas so you can hit the lifts right away on your first day.
 Also be sure you have access to any other important documents (ID, insurance, etc) or reservation confirmations.